Everything We Know About ‘The Office’ Revival, 'The Paper'

 Unfortunately for fans, Carell doesn’t have plans to join the follow-up series.
 “I will be watching, but I will not be showing up,” he told “The Hollywood Reporter.”
 It’s just a new thing, and there’s really no reason for my character [Michael Scott] to show up in something like that.
 But I’m excited about it, it sounds like a great conceit.
 I love the idea—I guess it’s set in a failing newspaper company, and I worked with Domhnall Gleeson, who is one of the leads; I did [the thriller series] “The Patient” with him, and he’s an excellent actor and a super nice guy so I think it’ll be great.”

-While it’s still unclear if anyone from the original cast will appear in the new series in either regular or guest roles (and some, like Fischer, have confirmed they haven’t been approached), Melora Hardin, who played Jan Levinson, recently told the Sun she would “certainly show up” for whatever comes next, be it the new series or a potential movie, adding, “I think we could bring everybody back for that.”
+While it’s still unclear if anyone other than Nuñez from the original cast will appear in the new series in either regular or guest roles (and some, like Fischer, have confirmed they haven’t been approached), Melora Hardin, who played Jan Levinson, recently told the Sun she would “certainly show up” for whatever comes next, be it the new series or a potential movie, adding, “I think we could bring everybody back for that.”

 When is the "The Office" revival filming?